 U visas were created for the immigrant victims of serious crimes who have suffered physical or mental injury due to this criminal activity, and can provide helpful assistance to law enforcement agencies.
 The public policy behind the U visa is that these immigrant victims could aid police officers and prosecutors by providing information that is helpful in investigating these crimes and bringing the criminals involved to justice.
 For more on the U visa, which crimes qualify, and who is eligible to apply, see U Visas for Crime Victims Assisting Law Enforcement: Who Is Eligible?

 If you have been subjected to domestic violence, and are not able to VAWA self-petition, you may apply for a U visa.
 Like VAWA, you will need to provide evidence of this battery or abuse and that it violated U.S. law.
-But you do not have to have a qualifying relative to apply, which makes the U visa more useful than VAWA in situations where, for example, your abuser is a not authorized to live in the U.S. or the two of you are not married or you are in a same-sex relationship.
+But you do not have to have a qualifying relative to apply, which makes the U visa more useful than VAWA in situations where, for example, your abuser is a not authorized to live in the U.S. or the two of you are not married.

 In addition, for the U visa, you will need to have helpful information for a law enforcement official and he or she will need to "vouch" for your application by submitting a "Certification of Helpfulness."
 You will need to show serious mental or physical injury and you will have to cooperate with authorities in providing information to help them investigate and prosecute your abuser.

 Approval of a VAWA self-petition requires that you show “good moral character.”
 A U visa requires only that you not be “inadmissible” to the U.S. (based on things like criminal convictions, medical grounds, and immigration violations) or eligible to receive a waiver of inadmissibility, where you will have to answer questions about your background.
 However, a U visa does not require an affirmative showing of good character like a VAWA self-petition.